shotgunsoftware/tk-doc-generator/docs/en/authoring.md

 Normal markdown content follows...
 ```

-That's it - now this page will appear under the url `/example/` on your site and will
+That's it - now this page can be added to your site's table of contents, and will
 be formatted as well as including in the search.

-{% include info title="Permalink Format" content="Note that the permalink includes a trailing slash, and that this is required." %}

 ## Multiple languages